Menu

 Average Face Velocity Calculations

-If velocities are found to be greater than .8 m/s then the fume hood face velocity is too fast and should be reduced.
-If velocities are found to be below .4 m/s then the face velocity is too low and should be increased.
+Velocities greater than 0.8 m/s indicate face velocity is too fast and should decrease.
+Velocities below 0.4 m/s indicate face velocity is too low and should increase.

 Smoke Tests: Visualizing Fume Hood Airflow